commercetools/commercetools-jvm-sdk/README.md

 authUrl=https://auth.sphere.io
 ```

-1. use `sbt it:test` to execute all integration tests
+1. use `mvn verify` to execute all integration tests
-1. use `sbt "it:testOnly *Products*"` to execute all integration test classes which have "Product" in the class name
+1. use `mvn -Dit.test=*Product* -DfailIfNoTests=false verify` to execute all integration test classes which have "Product" in the class name
-1. for running the unit tests use `sbt test`
+1. for running the unit tests use `mvn test`
 1. alternatively use your IDE to execute the tests
-    * Eclipse: generate the project files with `sbt "eclipse with-source=true"`, see also https://www.playframework.com/documentation/2.4.x/IDE
-    * IntelliJ IDEA has a SBT plugin

 [](definitions for the top badges)